-Outdoor Education Interim Program Director & Coordinator: Jean Lomino
+Outdoor Education Program Director & Coordinator: Douglas Tilstra

-Director of Graduate Studies in Counseling & School Counseling Program Coordinator: Ileanna Freeman
+Director of Counseling Programs & School Counseling Program Coordinator: Ileanna Freeman

 Graduate Enrollment Counselor: Mikhaile Spence

-Faculty: Krystal Bishop, Liane de Souza, Bonnie Eder, Ileanna Freeman, Alfredo Fuentes, Faith Laughlin, John W. McCoy, Tami Navalon, Carleton L. Swafford, Tron Wilder, Ruth Williams
+Faculty: Krystal Bishop, Robert Coombs, Bonnie Eder, Ileanna Freeman, Alfredo Fuentes, Faith Laughlin, John W. McCoy, Carleton L. Swafford, Douglas Tilstra, Tron Wilder, Ruth Williams

 The mission of the School of Education and Psychology at Southern Adventist University is to prepare effective Christian professionals who demonstrate a commitment to the pursuit of truth, wholeness, and a life of service in a diverse society.